mikeroyal/Self-Hosting-Guide/README.md

 [Castopod](https://code.castopod.org/adaures/castopod) is an open-source hosting platform made for podcasters who want engage and interact with their audience.

+[Sovereign Feeds](https://sovereignfeeds.com/) is a tool to Search for your podcasts and add them to your favorites.

 [Audiobookshelf](https://www.audiobookshelf.org/) is a self-hosted audiobook and podcast server.

 [Podverse](https://podverse.fm/) is creating an open source podcast app for iOS, Android, F-Droid, and Web.